sickozell/SickoCV/README.md

 - evolving green: track is playing back
 - evolving yellow: track is overdubbing

+**Track context menu**
-Over the display there's the track context menu with the following options:
+Right clicking over each track display bar will show the track context menu with the following options:
-- Fade IN on playback (when a loop starts to play or overdubbing form idle state it will be faded in according to its XFD knob)
+- Fade IN on playback: when a loop starts to play or overdubbing form idle state it will be faded in according to its XFD knob
-- Import Wav (loads a wav loop into the track)
+- Import Wav: loads a wav loop into the track)
-- Export Wav (it's active when a loop has been recorded and it saves a wav audio file, with the half second of extra recording included)
+- Export Wav: it's active when a loop has been recorded and it saves a wav audio file, with the half second of extra recording included
-- Extra samples (1/2 sec) (If a loop has been recorded with sickoLooper this option should be enabled, it's an information used to sync loops correctly and detect tempo if needed)
+- Extra samples Tail (1sec): this indicates that the loop has been recorded with the tail.
+If a loop has been recorded with sickoLooper this option should be enabled, it's an information used to sync loops correctly and detect tempo if needed
+- Play Full Tail on Stop: if this option is enabled, when the loop stops at the end, the entire tail will be played without fading (except for a 6ms fade out before its final stop), otherwise the tail will be played with a fade out according to 'XFD' knob setting
-- Detect tempo and set bpm (This option calculates the tempo of the loop and sets the bpm knob.
-Please note that it is calculated on the length of loop, the number of measure set and if there's the Extra Samples option enabled)
+- Detect tempo and set bpm: clicking this function calculates the tempo of the loop and sets the bpm knob.
+Please note that it is calculated on the length of loop, the number of measure set and if the Extra Samples Tail option is enabled

+**Other track buttons and knobs**
 The little 'START immediately' and 'STOP immediately' led buttons start or stop immediately playback/overdub without waiting for loop sync, as explained below.

 'SYNC' led button activates loop/tempo synchronization.